 - Support for new businesses and SMEs, particularly in areas such as media, fintech, music, and trade, to ensure that we have a thriving business community in the future.

-At the same time, we have dealt with a number of public space issues, such as noise, litter, graffitti, bicycle racks, deliveries, late night drinking, public path blockages, and shredder vans.
+At the same time, we have dealt with a number of public space issues, such as noise, litter, graffiti, bicycle racks, deliveries, late night drinking, public path blockages, and shredder vans.
 Following representations to us from concerned residents at 7 Lothbury we made strong representations at Guildhall concerning night time noise and disruption and parking breaches.
 As a result we got agreement for permanent ‘no parking’ to be introduced outside this building and we will continue to make further representations if residents are still concerned.
 On shredder vans we have begun a campaign to reduce Imported Particulate Pollution Factory usage City-wide, hopefully leading to all City shredding being done off-site in a much more environmentally friendly way.

 Second, providing governance of the City.
 All four members have a number of governance roles on key City committees, City charities, and City institutions.
 Our role is to ensure that City assets and taxes are wisely controlled and spent for the benefit of our community.
 Equally, we engage with Central Government to ensure proper support, including regular engagement with HM Treasury, BIS, UK Trade & Investment, Home Office, Ministry of Justice, and others.
 We have instituted “Ward Mights” to stand alongside “Ward Motes”.
 We held a Ward Might in 2014 in Furniture Makers and another in 2015, kindly hosted as a Drapers dinner.